-In addition, parents and anyone
+In addition, parents and anyone swimming in natural waters

 should be aware of recreational water illnesses

 , which are caused by germs and chemicals found in the water.
 Natural waters can be susceptible to pollution that can cause health risks to people.
 Bacteria and algae can be dangerous and cause illness in people and pets.